MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 | Software piracy | Supported | Supported |
 | Custom | N/A | Supported |

-Additional rules can be manually created for an assessment in both its root and child environments.
+Additional rules and clauses can be manually added to an assessment in both its root and child environments.

 To invoke Fraud Protection’s risk and bot scores from within a rule for an assessment created using one of the following templates, the following [Model functions](fpl-lang-ref.md#model-functions) must be used: